Schomer Law Group

 This is the name commonly used for the Spousal Impoverishment provisions of the Medicare Catastrophic Act of 1988.
 It applies only to couples.
 Their countable assets are divided in two, with the community spouse allowed to keep one-half of the total, up to a certain amount.
 The other half of the assets must be spent down.

 When the Medi-Cal recipient dies, the state may (and often does) seize remaining assets to reimburse the state for the Medi-Cal benefits paid during their lifetime.
 In many cases, this includes the recipient’s primary residence if they don’t have a surviving spouse.
 This provides a cost effective way to offset state and Federal costs.
 You should consult with a qualified professional to analyze your particular situation and protect your home.

 Exempt assets are assets which do not count against your monthly resource limit.
 The list of “exempt assets” may differ slightly from state to state.

-Medicaid is a joint federal and state program that provides medical assistance to low-income persons who are elderly, blind or disabled.
-However, unless you are among the minority who has long-term care insurance, most individuals contemplating paying thousands of dollars out-of-pocket every month for long-term nursing home care face the possibility of exhausting all available assets and using up their lifetime savings before being able to qualify for Medicaid.
-A qualified Elder Law Attorney can help your family by using a variety of strategies to help you qualify for Medicaid while preserving assets and savings for heirs.
+Medi-Cal is a joint federal and state program that provides medical assistance to low-income persons who are elderly, blind or disabled.
+However, unless you are among the minority who has long-term care insurance, most individuals contemplating paying thousands of dollars out-of-pocket every month for long-term nursing home care face the possibility of exhausting all available assets and using up their lifetime savings before being able to qualify for Medi-Cal.
+A qualified Elder Law Attorney can help your family by using a variety of strategies to help you qualify for Medi-Cal while preserving assets and savings for heirs.